Towards Efficient Certification of Maritime Remote Operation Centers: Authors' Biographies

 Another valuable technique, the \textbf{Success Likelihood Index Method (SLIM)}, is used to assess human reliability in specialized maritime operations such as pilot transfers.
 Aydin and colleagues \cite{AYDIN2022112830} show how SLIM, when integrated with the HFACS-PV framework, enables both qualitative and quantitative analysis of performance-shaping factors.
 This combination helps to clarify mechanisms behind human error while also estimating error probabilities, contributing to comprehensive maritime safety assessments.

 In the petroleum sector, \textbf{Petro-HRA (Petroleum Human Reliability Assessment)} has been developed as an industry-specific method tailored to offshore operations.
-As outlined by Blackett et al. \cite{blackett2022petro}, this approach enables both qualitative and quantitative evaluation of tasks affecting major accident risk.
+As outlined by Blackett et al.~\cite{blackett2022petro}, this approach enables both qualitative and quantitative evaluation of tasks affecting major accident risk.
 Its emphasis on post-initiating event scenarios, complex technical systems, and harsh operational environments underscores the limitations of generic HRA tools and the value of specialized adaptations.

-The Analysis of \textbf{Pre-Accident Operator Actions (APOA)} offers another perspective by focusing on human actions occurring prior to accident events. Øie and Fernander \cite{apoa} introduce APOA as a structured method for tracing the sequence of decisions and actions that influence accident development.
+The \textbf{Analysis of Pre-Accident Operator Actions (APOA)} offers another perspective by focusing on human actions occurring prior to accident events. Øie and Fernander \cite{apoa} introduce APOA as a structured method for tracing the sequence of decisions and actions that influence accident development.
 By examining the timing and context of human involvement, this approach enhances understanding of how specific actions may either exacerbate or mitigate incident outcomes, particularly in petroleum and maritime contexts.

-The \textbf{CRIOP (Competency Requirements for Identifying Operational Problems)} framework is adopted by Hoem, Rødseth, and Johnsen \cite{hoem2021} as an interdisciplinary risk analysis method specifically applied to the design of remote control centers for maritime autonomous systems.
+The \textbf{CRIOP (Crisis Intervention and Operability Analysis)} framework is adopted by Hoem, Rødseth, and Johnsen \cite{hoem2021} as an interdisciplinary risk analysis method specifically applied to the design of remote control centers for maritime autonomous systems.
 The authors demonstrate how CRIOP can be effectively utilized to identify and analyze human factors risks in the emerging field of autonomous maritime operations, where traditional shipboard crew operations are replaced by shore-based remote monitoring and control.
 Their work shows how the CRIOP framework addresses the unique challenges of designing human-machine interfaces and operational procedures for remote maritime operations, considering both technical system capabilities and human operator competency requirements.
 The paper illustrates the framework's value in bridging the gap between human factors analysis and system design in advanced maritime technologies, providing a structured approach to ensure that remote control centers are designed with appropriate consideration of human performance limitations and requirements.

 Taken together, these methodologies illustrate the expanding toolkit available for human factors analysis.
 Their diverse strategies -- from structured task analysis to probabilistic modeling and cognitive frameworks -- highlight the critical importance of anticipating human error during system design.
 By integrating these predictive methods early in the development process, industries can better manage safety risks and improve system resilience across a range of high-hazard domains.